-Join Simon Walker for an in-depth discussion in this video Stylizing a morgue shot, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video Stylizing a morgue shot, part of Color Correction: Color Grading for Locations and Times of Day.

 Sometimes it's important to show the viewer the physical temperature that is…usually associated with a certain room.
 In this case in a morgue, these rooms tend…to be cold.
 So this untreated image doesn't quite look…like the sort of place, so it doesn't have quite the sort of temperature that a…viewer might expect it to.
 We can easily fix this though.…Let's open up the Looks builder, add a Three-Way Color Corrector, and use our old…trick of cool lighting, to suggest a cool mood.…